Suits (American TV series): Season 2 (2012–13)

-Jessica learns Mike's secret, but other issues take precedence when the co-founding partner Daniel Hardman, who left the firm in disgrace, returns in a power bid for control of the firm.
+Jessica learns Mike's secret, but other issues take precedence when the co-founding partner, Daniel Hardman, who left the firm in disgrace, returns in a power bid for control of the firm.
 Tensions rise as Jessica and Harvey find themselves opposed by Louis, who sides with Hardman after being promised a promotion to senior partner.
-Mike begins a romantic relationship with Rachel but wants to tell her the truth about his lack of qualification.
+Mike begins a romantic relationship with Rachel but wants to tell her the truth about his lack of qualifications.
 Harvey forbids him from doing this and so Mike breaks up with her.
 He pursues other women after his grandmother's sudden death.
 Harvey and Donna face accusations of burying evidence and must uncover the truth while keeping incriminating evidence from Hardman, who wants to use it to leverage a managing partner position.
 The increasing threat from Hardman forces Jessica into a merger with a major British international law firm called Darby International, that is owned and managed by internationally renowned London corporate lawyer Edward Darby.
 Ultimately, Mike reveals his secret to Rachel.